There are now 2 possible online modes for units:

 - Level 3 elective

-- Indicative assessments in this unit are as follows: (1) seminar activities; (2) report on a scholarly article; and (3) examinations.
+Indicative assessments in this unit are as follows: (1) seminar presentations and participation; (2) written report on a scholarly article; and (3) in-class tests.
 Further information is available in the unit outline.

 - Unit Coordinator(s)